siddhant-0707/siddhant-0707/README.md

 I'm a third-year Computer Science Undergraduate student from India.
 - 😄 I love working with neural networks
-- 🌱 My interests involve AI Inference, LLMs and just a touch of Web Development
+- 🌱 My interests involve Deep Learning Inference, LLMs and just a touch of Web Development
 - ✨ I'm big on promoting open-source adoption
 - 🔭 I’m currently working on improving the OpenVINO Toolkit
 - ⚡ I’m currently learning how to enhance LLMs through AI inference